antarctica/packer-vm-templates/README.md

 To share boxes between users [vagrant cloud](https://vagrantcloud.com) is used.
 This hosts meta-data about boxes, providers, versions and URIs to the packer generated boxes.
 Currently these boxes are stored on amazon S3 but this can be easily changed.

-Boxes currently belong to the `antarctica` such as, `antarctica/ubuntu-12.04-64`.
+Boxes currently belong to `antarctica` such as, `antarctica/ubuntu-14.04-64`.

 As a backup/alternative/most-likely-the-sort-of-thing-we'll-use-just-hosted-somewhere-else boxes are stored in an Amazon S3 bucket (packages.calcifer.co) in the `vagrant/baseboxes` directory.
 See the existing structure for where to put boxes and meta-data files.